 - 1. Have students break into groups of 3-5.
 Each group is a team. - 2.
-One student can use their phone or tablet (if provided by the school) to open the Spotify playlist. - - By doing so the songs will be mixed up and will be at random. - 4.
-The students will now work together to listen to each song (they can listen to 30-60 seconds of each) and write down what genre they think it is (Kompa or Hip Hop Creole) and the name of the song. - 5.
+One student can use their phone or tablet (if provided by the school) to open the spotify playlist. - 3.
+When the student are on the playlist the first thing to do is click the shuffle logo which looks like this: - 4.
+By doing so the songs will be mixed up and will be at random. - 5.
+The students will now work together to listen to each song (they can listen to 30-60 seconds of each) and write down what genre they think it is (Kompa or Hip Hop Creole) and the name of the song. - 6.
 When all the teams have their answers, ask one student from each team to bring the paper with their answers up.
-Whoever's team has the most correct will be named Kings/Queens of the Haitian genres!
-(Or maybe a free pass to homework). - 6.
+Whoever's team has the most correct will be named Kings/Queens of the Haitian Genres!
+(Or maybe a free pass to homework). - 7.
 The answers are listed below: